Not everyone automatically receives TPD cover when they start with a superfund. Your entitlements depend on your Superannuation policy.

 For this reason, it is advised to contact a lawyer who knows and understands TPD claims and the insurer framework.

-You will need to include information about your injury or illness, details of your incapacity to work, your medical history, employment history, and financial history
+- Application for TPD: You will need to include information about your injury or illness, details of your incapacity to work, your medical history, employment history, and financial history.

 The medical evidence that you will need to provide depends entirely on your injury or illness.